lasid-uece/bigdata-SO-lasid/utils/README.md

 This script convert XML files, provided by Stack Overflow, to CSV, to be used in Apache Spark environment.
 This XML format has the rows marked as *<row  parameter1=xxx parameter2=yyy >*.
 As the collumn field is a attribute most of XML parsers can't read correct.

 This script needs to load all file in RAM memory and it is necessary to split the XML files to maximum length.
-Fo lasid50, lasid60 and lasid70 servers the max file length is almost 7.2GB.
+For lasid50, lasid60 and lasid70 servers the max file length is almost 7.2GB.
 For others, the max value should be checked.

 ## Procedure